 This is a really well put together “primer” on the future internet, data aggregation, and potential for misuse.
 (Please, watch it before continuing.)
 However, it ends with the usual, disappointing “They can track you everywhere” scare-quote that is so easily ignored.
 “So what,” I hear friends say all the time, “I’m not doing anything wrong, so why do I care if someone knows what I’m doing?”

 Tracking, stalking, abusing the data is (or should be) the least of our concerns.

 Instead of “stalking”, you should perhaps be concerned about “stock”ing.
 You should care because of Temple Grandin.

 Data aggregation of this type is the ultimate example of collusion and collaboration at the highest economic levels for maximizing the profit of those who do not see themselves as cattle.
-You can buy into the data, but to afford to you will need to turn some other group into YOUR cattle, to pay the big-data vendors.
+You can buy access to the data, but to afford that you will need to turn some other group into YOUR cattle, to pay the big-data vendors.
 Meanwhile, those individuals without access (or even knowing the data exists) are divided into discrete, pacifiable units not allowed to collectively bargain, or have access to the same data for their personal benefit or profit.

 == == = == == = == == = =====